Icon-Agency/mdba-environmental-water/README.md

 ### Installation and configuration

-1. Enable the module from the Administration area modules page (admin/modules)
+1. Enable the following modules from the Administration area modules page (admin/modules)
+* Water for the Environment (water_for_the_environment)
+* Water for the Environment features (water_for_the_environment_features)

 2. Goto: admin/structure/pages/edit/node_view
 Click Variants > Landing page >Selection rules > Node:type and tick "Environmental Water Pages"

-3. Be sure to grand anonymous users the permission to view the below paragraph bundles.

-4. Be sure to grand anonymous users the permission to download any *Document* file entity files
+3. Goto: admin/structure/types/manage/ew-pages and make sure next to *Menu settings* the menu *nvironmental Water* is checked
+4. Add new *Environmental Water pages* by going to node/add/ew-pages or click the button on the content admin page

 # More nerdy details
 ## Dependancies